 The company may consider the share-based remuneration of non-executive directors provided they retain such shares until the end of their mandate.
-This condition, however, will not apply to shares that the director must dispose of to defray costs related to their acquisition.
+The above condition will not apply to any shares that the director must dispose of to defray costs related to their acquisition.